gregbatsi/uclthesis2017/README.md

 ·         The txt file contains the book we used as our dataset

-·         We used 3 different book from Brown corpus
+·         We used 3 different books, that can be found in the datasets folder

 ·         Change directory to seqgan_book